-Hokkaido Photography Tour Expedition with Blain Harasymiw Photography February 14-25
+Prologue: Hokkaido Photography Tour Expedition with Blain Harasymiw Photography February 14-25, 2020.

 Namaste, Blain in Japan

-☞After Photographing the oldest Shinto shrine complex in the world, we drove to Matsumoto Castle which is one of 5 Samurai Castle’s designated a national Treasure Japan. and is an original castle built in 1592.
+After Photographing the oldest Shinto shrine complex, we drove to Matsumoto Castle, one of five Samurai Castles designated a National Treasure in Japan.
+It is an original castle built in 1592.

 Day 3, 4.
 Jigokudani Monkey Park

-Day 6, We visited the Red-Crowned Cranes, one of the highlights of our Hokkaido photo tour.
-And we also photographed the Ural owl.
+On day 6, we visited the Red-Crowned Cranes, one of the highlights of our Hokkaido photo tour.
+We also photographed the Ural owl.

-Day 7, After breakfast and checkout at our lodgings, we returned to photograph The Red-Crowned Cranes.
-We departed for Akanko just after lunchtime, on arrival in Akanko we checked into our lodgings Lake Akan Tsuruga Wing.
+Day 7: After breakfast and checkout at our lodgings, we returned to photograph The Red-Crowned Cranes.
+We departed for Akanko just after lunchtime; on arrival in Akanko, we checked into our lodgings, Lake Akan Akan Yuku no Sato Tsuruga, a 4-star resort.
 After checking in, we drove up to Mt.
-Meakan Hot Spring and photographed ice crystals where we got out our macro lenses.
-I was hoping the road would be have been open to the summit, but it was closed due to ice conditions.
-On the evening of the 7th, we attended the fireworks festival, for some reason still not clear to me the Ainu Dance festival was canceled, and when we returned with our co-workers and Martin a week later, it was still not held.
-The fireworks were cut in half in time from a week earlier.
+Meakan Hot Spring and photographed ice crystals, where we got out our macro lenses.
+I hoped the road would have been open to the summit, but it was closed due to ice conditions.
+On the evening of the 7th, we attended the fireworks festival and the Lomonte Ainu fire festival.

-Day 8, after breakfast and checkout in Akanko, we explored around Lake Kussharoko, where we visited with the Whopper Swans and photographed winter wonderland lakeside imagery.
-Then we drove to Teshikaga, where we ate lunch at our favorite Ramen shop/Noodle Soup, Restaurant after we left the owner called Manami and I that night who is a family friend and neighbor of ours in Hokkaido, to say sorry he was not in that day and hopes you all enjoyed your lunch.
-After lunch, we drove up to the Alpine lake Mashuko where we could see the crater of the volcano.
-Afterward, on our way to our lodgings, we stopped off at a supermarket for water and drinks for everyone.
-Then we proceeded to our accommodations.
-Yuyado Daiichi Hotel.
+On day 8, after breakfast and checkout in Akanko, we explored Lake Kussharoko, where we visited with the Whopper Swans and photographed winter wonderland lakeside imagery.
+Then we drove to Teshikaga, where we ate lunch at one of Hokkaido's most famous Ramen shops/Noodle Soup Restaurants.
+After we left, the owner of the Ramen shop, who is a family friend and a neighbour in Hokkaido, called me to say sorry he was not able to meet you, and he wished you all a beautiful journey and hoped you enjoyed your Ramen.
+After lunch, we drove to Alpine Lake Mashuko to see the volcano's crater; this lake is one of the cleanest on our planet.
+Afterward, on our way to our lodgings, we stopped at a supermarket to replenish drinks and snacks for vehicles.
+Then, we proceeded to our accommodations, a 4-5-star mountain lodge.

-Day 9, The Steller's Sea Eagles we photographed this day by chartered boat, which we boarded in Ruauru.
-Afterward, we went for hot springs, then lunch.
-After lunch, we drove further into Shiretoko Peninsula National Park in search of the Ezo Red Fox and other wildlife such as birds, to roads end.
-Then we drove into Notsuke Peninsula to photograph the Ezo Sika Deer and sunset photo op.
-Then we proceeded to our accommodations.
-Yuyado Daiichi Hotel.
+Day 9: With clear skies and calm seas and 4 mornings booked to photograph The Steller's Sea Eagles on our chartered vessel, we departed our lodgings before sunrise and in the am, we boarded our boat in Rausu Hokkaido.
+Afterward, we went to hot springs, then lunch.
+After lunch, we drove further into Shiretoko Peninsula National Park in search of the Ezo Red Fox and other wildlife.
+Then we visited Notsuke Peninsula to photograph the Ezo Sika Deer and sunset photo op.
+Then, we proceeded to our 4-5-star mountain lodge accommodations.
+Please contact me if you would like links to the hotel for a future visit.

 https://luminous-landscape.com/a-new-japanese-photographic-landscape-the-covid-19-effect/